The Resilience of Plants

 Last spring, I bought a 10″ petunia hanging basket for its intriguing flower colors: shades of rich terra cotta with some purple on the margin.
 It was on sale for $6.00.
 The photo (above, left) shows that plant after months of neglect and overgrowth (uh… busy!).

-It had flowered well enough through mid-summer, but by August, it was overdue for a cut.
+It had flowered well enough through mid-summer, but by August, was overdue for a cut.
 Normally, for petunias, I prune a couple of the longest stems every few weeks, almost down to the soil.
 In good sun and with a dose of fertilizer, dormant buds in the stumps grow into new leafy stems, which flower a few weeks later.
 This time, though, I cut back all the stems so no leaves remained.
 And I removed the one hot pink plant in the center.

 resilience of plants, petunia regrew and flowered